 The mighty Bhima, one of the heroes in the epic Mahabharat, also had an ego about his physical powers.
 Once he saw an old monkey lying across his path blocking the way with his tail.
 Bhima tried to scare off the monkey but in vain.
 “I am very old and weak and can’t move.
 Please just move my tail and you may pass”.
 Bhīma tried his level best to move the tail but failed to move it even for an inch.
 Humiliated Bhīma realized that this is no ordinary monkey and realized his limitation.
 Then the old monkey said: “I am Hanuman, son of the wind, your elder brother.”

 Since Hanuman represents Success, centuries later, Krishna (also an avatar of Vishnu) advised his friend Arjuna (Bhima’s younger brother and hero of Mahabharat) to hoist a flag of Hanuman so that the chances of winning a war are very high.

-Once my good friend (not an Indian) teased me calling “monkey worshipper”
+Once my good friend (not an Indian) teased me by calling “monkey worshipper”

-I can explain him about evolution of man and significance of stories of ten avatars to claim that he is our real great grandpa.
+I can explain to him about the evolution of man and the significance of stories of ten avatars to claim that he is our real great-grandpa.

 Hanuman neither claimed he is god and nor demanded anybody to worship him.
 (Coming to that, no Hindu gods among 330 million, has ever made such a ridiculous claim).
 I am worshipping him because I adore that concept.